Adobe Illustrator Keyboard Shortcuts: Complete List for Windows, Mac & iPad (2026)

 How do I customize keyboard shortcuts in Adobe Illustrator?

-Where can I find the full list of Illustrator shortcuts?
+Where can I find the full official list of Illustrator shortcuts?

 READ NEXT: